Contains the active ingredient omeprazole

 ketoconazole, itraconazole, voriconazole - medicines used to treat fungal infection

-clarithromycin or rifampicin - medicines used to treat bacterial infections
+clarithromycin or rifampicin - medicines used to treat infections

 How to take this medicine